valueflows/valueflows/docs/introduction/plan.md

 ### Processes nested in a Plan

 When processes are "nested", it is not random, nor based on a taxonomy.
 It is based on what processes are actually part of the plan.
 And not all the inputs and outputs of nested processes are considered inputs and outputs of the plan, since some are both produced and consumed within the plan.
-In the following simplified example, the flows between plant/weed and weed/harvest are not flows input or output of the plan.
+In the following simplified example, the flows between plant/weed and weed/harvest start and end inside the nest, and so are not inputs to, or outputs of, the plan.

 ![process nesting](https://rawgit.com/valueflows/valueflows/master/release-doc-in-process/nesting.jpg)